Mentorship

 IBCLC Pathway 3 Mentorship

 There are three recognized pathways to becoming an International Board Certified Lactation Consultant (IBCLC).
 Pathway 1 is typically completed through employment in a clinical setting, and Pathway 2 is completed through structured academic programs.
 Pathway 3 allows aspiring IBCLCs to work directly with an approved mentor while gaining the clinical hours required for certification.
+LCB proudly supports Pathway 3 mentorship, providing a structured, supportive environment where aspiring lactation consultants can develop real-world clinical skills under experienced guidance.

 At LCB, we believe the path to becoming an IBCLC should be defined by your passion, dedication, and clinical skill – not by financial or geographic limitations.
-We understand that completing mentorship hours can be challenging, especially when many programs require trainees to work without compensation.
-Once you demonstrate a strong level of clinical readiness, LCB begins compensating you for time spent working with patients.
+Once our mentees demonstrate a strong level of clinical readiness, LCB compensates them for time spent working with patients.
+Many learning experiences are conducted virtually, allowing you to train with us no matter where you live while gaining meaningful clinical exposure.

 Our goal is not just to help you complete your required hours.
 We aim to help you launch a sustainable and fulfilling career in lactation care.
+By offering unique marketing and referrals that help you build a client base in your own community, LCB helps our mentees transition from trainee to practicing lactation consultant with real-world experience and local visibility.

 Applicants to LCB’s Mentorship Program will be considered on a case-by-case basis.
 To be admitted into the program, you must: